dnsimple/dnsimple-support/content/articles/changing-domain-contact.md

 ---

-You can change the contact associated to a domain registered with DNSimple at any time.
+[Domain Managers](https://support.dnsimple.com/articles/domain-access-control/#domain-manager) and anyone with [full access](https://support.dnsimple.com/articles/domain-access-control/#full-access) can change the contact associated to a domain registered with DNSimple at any time.

 <note>
-#### Domain Not Registered with DNSimple
+#### Domains not registered with DNSimple

-The following instructions apply only to a domain registered with DNSimple.
-If you are hosting the domain with us but the domain is registered elsewhere, you will have to transfer it or update the contact information at your current registrar.
+These instructions apply only to domains registered with DNSimple.
+If you are hosting the domain with us, and the is domain registered elsewhere, you will have to update the contact information at your current registrar, or transfer the domain to DNSimple.
 </note>

 ## Replacing a domain contact